devonpveller/Resume-Markdown-PDF/resume.lol/source/resume.md

 ### DOE &mdash; Digital Twin Interactive Map <span class="spacer"></span> 2022 &mdash; 2023

-*Lead Game Developer & Technical Artist*
+*Delivered | Lead Game Developer & Technical Artist*
 <div class="newline"></div>
 Responsible for the accuracy of art assets and their implementation, along with the design and development of interactions and features within the front-end and back-end utilizing Unreal Engine.